Refine your search

 YUFE (Young Universities for the Future of Europe)

-How does it sound to build your own degree from courses offered at ten European universities?
-Young Universities for the Future of Europe, or YUFE Alliance, to which the University of Eastern Finland belongs, makes this possible.
-YUFE offers, for example, academic courses in English and in the languages of partner universities, language courses, exchange periods, volunteering activities, development of professional and working life skills, as well as lecture series open to everyone.
-You can take part in YUFE activities online, on home campus or in exchange.
+Imagine building your own degree from courses offered at ten European universities.
+Young Universities for the Future of Europe, aka YUFE Alliance which the University of Eastern Finland is part of, makes this possible.
+YUFE offers, for example, academic courses in English and in the languages of partner universities, language courses, exchange opportunities, volunteering activities, development of professional and working life skills, as well as lecture series open to everyone.
+You can participate in YUFE activities online, at your home campus or during an exchange.

-YUFE is one of the 65 European university alliances to which the European Commission has granted funding for the development of European-wide university models.
+YUFE is one of 73 European university alliances that have received funding from the European Commission.
+The goal of these alliances is the development of European-wide university models.
 In addition to the University of Eastern Finland, YUFE includes Maastricht University in the Netherlands, Antwerp University in Belgium, Bremen University in Germany, Carlos III University of Madrid in Spain, University of Essex in Great Britain, University of Cyprus, University of Rijeka in Croatia, Nicolaus Copernicus University in Poland, and Sorbonne Nouvelle University in France.

-Check out the opportunities YUFE has to offer for a student by visiting the links YUFE Website for Students and YUFE Virtual Campus.
+Check out the opportunities YUFE has to offer for students by visiting the YUFE Website for Students and YUFE Virtual Campus.

 In addition, YUFE offers Lifelong learning courses, as well as summer and winter schools for all.
 Most of these offers have a fee.
-Find out more via the link Skills of the Future.
+For more information, visit Skills of the Future page.

 Currently in YUFE